Pro Wrestling Noah: Noah under Misawa (2000–2009)

-The Wrestling Observer named Noah as the best promotion in 2004 and 2005, as well as having the best weekly television show in 2003.
+The Wrestling Observer named Noah as the best promotion in 2004 and 2005, as well as naming the promotion's weekly television show Power Hour the best weekly television show in 2003.

 On June 13, 2009, Misawa teamed with Go Shiozaki against Akitoshi Saito and Bison Smith at Hiroshima Green Arena.
 After taking a belly to back suplex from Saito, Misawa lost consciousness and was taken to a hospital.
 He was pronounced dead in the hospital at 10:10 p.m.
 JST due to spinal damage.
 On June 27, 2009, Akira Taue was named as Misawa's successor, taking over as President of Pro Wrestling Noah.
 Also in 2009, Noah lost their weekly television show on Nippon TV.

 Noah after Misawa (2009–present)

 In March 2012, it was revealed that Noah management had ties to a yakuza crime syndicate, which resulted in the promotion demoting General Manager Ryu Nakata and Counselor Haruka Eigen and enforcing new anti-yakuza protocols; Noah also lost its TV show as part of the fallout.

 On December 4, 2012, Noah released Kenta Kobashi from his contract, reportedly leading to Atsushi Aoki, Go Shiozaki, Jun Akiyama, Kotaro Suzuki and Yoshinobu Kanemaru all announcing that they were not going to re-sign with the promotion after their own contracts expired in January 2013.
 On December 19, Noah confirmed that the five men had indeed refused to re-sign with the promotion and would be wrestling their final matches for the promotion on December 23 and 24.
 The following month, all five men joined AJPW.
 Kobashi returned to wrestle his retirement match in a Noah ring on May 11, 2013, at Final Burning in Budokan.

 On May 12 at Noah's "New Chapter" show held at Korakuen Hall in Tokyo, Akira Taue announced the signings of Daisuke Harada, Mikey Nicholls and Shane Haste of The Mighty Don't Kneel (TMDK) as full-time members of the promotion.
 Taue also announced his retirement from in-ring competition to focus on his duties as the Chairman of the promotion and his retirement match would take place on December 7, 2013 at the Ariake Coliseum.
 On April 30, 2014, Noah's arguably biggest star and ace Kenta announced his resignation from the promotion to sign with WWE.

 In early 2015, NJPW wrestler Jado took over as the new head booker of Noah.
 On April 21, one of Noah's bigger stars, Takeshi Morishima, was forced to retire from professional wrestling due to issues with his blood.
 On December 24, 2015, Noah announced the signing of freelancer Katsuhiko Nakajima.
 Four days later, Noah announced the departures of Mikey Nicholls, Shane Haste and Takeshi Morishima, following their contracts with the promotion expiring at the end of the year.
 On June 13, 2016, freelancer Go Shiozaki officially re-signed with Noah, three and a half years after his resignation from the promotion.